Fort Smith Schools administrator to retire after nearly five decades of service

-FORT SMITH -- Mary Ann Johns said she plans to rest, read for pleasure, travel and volunteer at Mercy Hospital or the public library after she retires.
+FORT SMITH -- Mary Ann Johns said she plans to rest, read, travel and volunteer at Mercy Hospital or the public library after she retires.

-Johns, 75, will complete her tenure as the School District's director of elementary education June 30.
+Johns, 75, will complete her tenure as the school district's director of elementary education on Wednesday.
 She has held that position for 29 of her 46 years with the district.

 Working with Johns has been a pleasure, Superintendent Terry Morawski said.